 There are currently over 250,000 Americans living with a spinal cord injury, according to the National Spinal Cord Injury Statistical Center.
 In total, an average of roughly 20,000 new SCI cases occur each year.
 The leading causes of these spinal cord injuries are as follows:

-- Vehicle Accidents, which account for more than one-third of all cases of SCI;
+- Vehicle Accidents, which can cause whiplash and account for more than one-third of all cases of SCI

 - Medical or Surgical Errors make up about five percent of all SCI cases

 These figures include fractures, dislocations, contusions, compressed vertebrae, or any other damage to the cervical, thoracic, lumbar, sacral, or coccygeal sections of the spine.